-Baptism 1
+Baptism

 What is it?1

 Why is it important?2

-What if I was "baptized" as an infant or by another mode (i.e. sprinkling)?3
+What if I was "baptized" as an infant or by another mode (i.e. sprinkling)?

-How old must a person be for baptism?4
+What about childhood baptism?4

 What if I am interested in being baptized?5

-Communion 5
+Communion

-What is it?5
+What is it?6

 Why is it important?6

 Who is it for?7

-What does it mean to "partake in a worthy manner"?7
+What does it mean to "partake in a worthy manner"?
+8

 May I participate if I have not been baptized?
-8

-Do I have to be a member of Grace Church to partake?8
+Do I have to be a member of Grace Church to partake?
+9

 How often should we have communion?9

-Should I let my children partake?9
+Should I let my children partake?10

 Summing it up 11